AncientTree/project_aeii/README.md

 ### Keep in Mind

-* Reserve an empty line at the top of each language file, or it will cause problem for the game to load it.
 * **DO NOT** replace placeholders (`%s`, `%d`, etc) and you need to **keep their order** during translation.
 * You can use `\n` to create a new line for messages and paragraphs (not recommended for labels).